 Tertiary care is also available for those who want to make sure that they remain sober and clean.

 We provide access into the best private addiction treatment centres in South Africa, the United Kingdom and Thailand.
-Call us now and let one of our qualified counselors assist in finding the best clinic available for you.
+Call us now and let one of our qualified counsellors assist in finding the best clinic available for you.